lumentut/ng-ripple-module/README.md

 <br>

 ## Element Positioning & Dimension
-The nest element is positioned using the `top`, and `left` properties.
-So you have to make sure that the nest element position method property is `relative` positioned to make this module works properly.
+Both `ripple-core` element and `ripple-bg` element are positioned using the `top`, and `left` properties.
+So you have to make sure that the nest element position method property is `relative` positioned to make the ripple and its background reside correctly in the nest.<br>
 As an alternative, you can use a reusable class and put at `your_project_root/src/style.scss` and then use it together with the `ripple` directive.

 ```html